Android (View and Jetpack Compose) quick start

 1. Once the dependencies and the plugin have been added, sync Gradle and rebuild your application.

-2. To enable Heap and start automatically tracking supported user interactions, register the autocapture SDK and call startRecording.
+2. To enable Heap and start automatically tracking supported user interactions, register the autocapture SDKs and call startRecording.
 This can go anywhere in your app, but we recommend doing this in the onCreate method of your appā€™s Application object to make sure tracking starts before the first UI element is shown.

 import io.heap.autocapture.ViewAutocaptureSDK